CenterForOpenScience/discourse-osf-plugin/README.md

 ##Further Work/Bugs to Fix
 Make sure that \@mention and other notifications work in a way compatible with the OSF/the way we expect them to.

+User gets alert of New topics even when they are unrelated to the project they are in.
+Perhaps because the event is received while on the main page, or something.
+   It seems that the project_guid is not sent with the messages because they are sent before the callback that sets all these other topic parameters.
+   Also, it seems that the overriding code on the js side is not being called, anyway.